boehs/site/src/pages/contact.md

 -   Hack into the **matrix**: `⟨@ewwn:matrix.org⟩`
 -   Go old school with **irc**: `⟨eb@Libera.Chat⟩`

+Please note: I will only be able to respond intermittently over the summer.
+Particularly, until July 16th.

 <noscript>

 Hello!
 Your JavaScript did not load, and now my email is looking pretty funky.
 Assuming you are not a robot, and that you want to email me, please take the email displayed, and then apply the rail fence cipher with `6` rails.